Post job

 A graphic design manager is primarily in charge of leading and overseeing the efforts of a graphic design team, ensuring adherence to goals and deadlines.
 It is their duty to learn and analyze the purpose of design, coordinate staff, liaise with internal and external parties, set goals and objectives, manage schedules, and conceptualize plans.
 Furthermore, as a graphic design manager, it is essential to lead and encourage teams to reach goals while implementing the company's policies and regulations, including its vision and mission.

-As far as similarities go, this is where it ends because an associate art director responsibility requires skills such as "photography," "sketch," "animation," and "web design."
+While similarities exist, there are also some differences between associate art directors and graphic design manager.
+For instance, associate art director responsibilities require skills such as "photography," "sketch," "animation," and "web design."
 Whereas a graphic design manager is skilled in "project management," "customer service," "brochures," and "print collateral."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A lead graphic designer is responsible for creating, designing, and updating the company's visual aspects.
 The lead graphic designer works closely with the branding department alongside the advertising and marketing team.
 It is essential for the lead graphic designer must be creative, willing to think outside the box, and brave to dare novel ideas.
 The lead graphic designer is also responsible for leading the creative department in accomplishing assigned tasks from management.

-But both careers also use different skills, according to real associate art director resumes.
-While associate art director responsibilities can utilize skills like "photography," "animation," "web design," and "gpa," some lead graphic designers use skills like "design concepts," "adobe illustrator," "project management," and "motion graphics."
+Each career also uses different skills, according to real associate art director resumes.
+While associate art director responsibilities can utilize skills like "photography," "animation," "web design," and "gpa," lead graphic designers use skills like "design concepts," "adobe illustrator," "project management," and "motion graphics."

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an associate art director is likely to be skilled in "photography," "adobe creative suite," "sketch," and "art direction," while a typical art consultant is skilled in "art gallery," "contemporary art," "art collections," and "art shows."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an associate art director is likely to be skilled in "photography," "adobe creative suite," "sketch," and "art direction," while a typical art consultant is skilled in "art gallery," "contemporary art," "art collections," and "art shows."